 Ok so, what if – just what if – the salesperson wasn’t the salesperson?

-What if the product makers were also the marketers, where also the salespeople?
+What if the product makers were also the marketers, were also the salespeople?
 What if the capacity to be each of these things with equal talent and acumen resided within the same people?
 I told Larry that for reasons I hadn’t yet fully made a case study of, I never seem to come off appearing like the salesman toward buyers, although I’m always selling my stuff.

 Says Larry, “it’s because you’re not the salesman, Scott.
 Someone else is the salesman.
 You’re just Scott.
 A nice guy with great ideas.”

-And the church choir erupted in sonic ecstasy!
+And the choir erupted in sonic ecstasy!
 And birds softly propped on slate roofs everywhere, all at once, scattered in a flurry into the dewy fog of an early May sunrise!

 And there it was.